 How will this “culturally” pan out?

-Hungary scores 46 on this Power Distance dimension.
+Hungary scores 48 on this Hierarchy dimension.
 The trouble is that this score is an “estimated” score.
 This means that it is based on so-called correlated phenomena, has a research base, or is assessed during seminars or assignments.

-So the current events in Hungary are yet another measure to see if the current score of 46 on PDI holds up.
+So the current events in Hungary are yet another measure to see if the current score of 48 on Hierarchy holds up.

 Get a Taste of How Chris Presents, Watch his TEDx Talk